ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/advanced/SettingsDefinitions.md

 "objects": {
     "chartOpacity": {
         "displayName": "Chart Opacity",
-        "description": "Defines the transparency of the chart as a percentage."
+        "description": "Defines the transparency of the chart as a percentage.", "properties": {
-        "properties": {
             "opacity": {
                 "displayName": "Opacity",